git-pull/tao-of-tmux/manuscript/99-cheatsheets.md

 # Cheatsheets {#appendix-cheatsheets}

-These are taken directly from tmux's manual pages, tabualized and organized by hand into sections for convenience.
+These are taken directly from tmux's manual pages, tabled and organized by hand into sections for convenience.

 ## Commands